top of page

 It is important to discuss your goals with your horse and make a bodywork schedule to help support those goals.
 Every horse is different and requires a different amount of bodywork to feel their best.

-The normal maintenance for a horse in moderate work is once a month or every 6 weeks.
+Normal maintenance for a horse in moderate work is every 5-6 weeks.

-For a horse that is intense work, maintenance is every 3 weeks.
+For a horse that is in intense work, maintenance is once a month.

 You will see the best results from bodywork by having your horse on a consistent schedule that keeps their muscles healthy and flexible.